-Based on Table 2, all indicators are valid in measuring the variables researched.
-Nonetheless, model conformity varies.
-Using a Chi-squared test is greatly conservative and relies on the sample size, so we have to consider other indices.
+As shown in Table 2, all indicators were valid in measuring the variables researched.
+Nonetheless, model conformity varied.
+Using a Chisquared test is greatly conservative and relies on the sample size, so we had to consider other indices.
 The Goodness of Fit Indices (GFI) is the conformity level of a model, identified by comparing the squared residual of the model predicted to the real observation data.
 The higher the GFI, the better the model specification.
 However, the GFI is inclined to be biased.
 It will be overestimated when the sample is large and underestimated if the sample is small.
 Similarly, AGFI also rests on the sample size used.
 TLI is one of the fit indices which are not affected by the sample size.
-Three variables of this research have a poor TLI.
-RMSEA of $\leq 0.06 - 0.08$ indicates acceptable goodness of fit model, and RMSEA of ≥ 1.00 indicates that the model needs some improvements.
+Three variables of this research had a poor TLI.
+RMSEA of $\leq 0.06 - 0.08$ indicating acceptable goodness of fit model, and RMSEA of > 1.00 indicated that the model needed some improvements.

 Table 2 demonstrates the highest/best GFI, AGFI, TLI, and RMSE to the smallest ones.
-The variable of akhlak (morals and integrity) has the best goodness of fit model and is subsequently followed by hurriyah (independence and responsible freedom), islah (consistent improvements), qiraah (consistent learning), shiddiq (honesty), ijabiah (positive thinking), tawazun (balance), tabliqh (transparency and openness), aqidah (belief and faith), mas'uliyah (accountability), ihsan (professionalism), ghiroh (spirit), idarah (management), amanah (fulfillment of trust), fathonah (intelligence), khilafah (leadership), and 'adalah (justice).
+The variable of akhlak (morals and integrity) had the best goodness of fit model and was followed by hurriyah (independence and responsible freedom), islah (consistent improvements), qiraah (consistent learning), shiddiq (honesty), ijabiah (positive thinking), tawazun (balance), tabliqh (transparency and openness), aqidah (belief and faith), mas'uliyah (accountability), ihsan (professionalism), ghiroh (spirit), idarah (management), amanah (fulfillment of trust), fathonah (intelligence), khilafah (leadership), and 'adalah (justice).

 Akhlak or moral is an action which stimulates an individual to behave well.
 Sharia companies embody this goodness by emphasizing not only the optimization of company profits (shareholder value) but also another broader value system (stakeholder value).
 In other words, benefits earned do not focus on shareholders only but all parties who can also perceive benefits of the existence of the sharia economic activity units.
-This fuels the management to perform more efficiently, and hence makes it more quality in the eyes of God and for human beings.
+This fuels the management to perform more efficiently, and hence makes it high in quality in the eyes of God and for human beings.

 Hurriyah (independence and responsible freedom) is an attitude which ascribes humans as God's creation which possesses responsible freedom.
 Independence in a company indicates professional management of the organization or management without any clashing personal interests and pressures or interventions from any party which is contradictory with the regulations applicable.
-Every company organ as part of the company governance structure should be well monitored to run the functions maximally and without any intervention or domination from other parties.
-The management should be responsible for the company's operation and thereby diminishing interventions which do not correspond with the corporate governance implementation.
+Every company department should be closely monitored as part of the firm's governance structure to run its functions optimally and without interference or dominance from other parties.
+The management should be responsible for the company's operations and thereby diminishing interventions which do not correspond with the corporate governance implementation.

 Ishlah (consistent improvement) is procured from learning from the past in order to be better.
 A better outcome is reflected by the company's success in achieving its goals and maintaining its sustainability.
 Qira'ah (consistent learning) in the company management should be continuously executed to boost the company in a healthy competition and maintain its sustainability.
 Shiddiq (honesty) implies truth in every word and deed.
-Shiddiq is ensuring that sharia bank management shall adhere to morality which adheres to the value of honesty.
+Shiddiq is ensuring that sharia bank management adheres to morality which adheres to the value of honesty.
 Implementing this value will make community fund management undertaken using permissible manners by Islam (halal) and avert dubious (subhat) or even prohibited (haram) ones.